From the Writing of Fourth Graders:

 functions as a noun, label its function.
 If it functions as an adjective

 or an adverb, draw an arrow from the opening bracket to the word that the

 4. Place a vertical line after each main clause.

 5. Label each interjection ("Inj"), each noun used as an adverb ("NuA"),

 6. Make a box around each verbal and draw an arrow from the box

 to the word that the verbal modifies.

-those above with a verbal that is used as an adjective.
+a sentence like those above with a verbal that is used as an adverb.